cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 In KV, key parts are ordered lexicographically (roughly dictionary order) by their type, and within a given type, they are ordered by their value.
 Type ordering follows that `Uint8Array` > `string` > `number` > `bigint` > `boolean`.
 Within each type, there is a [defined ordering](https://deno.com/manual@main/runtime/kv/key_space#key-part-ordering) too.

+Code that shows an example of index ordering can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/key-order.ts).

 The significance of the key ordering is it can be used to sort values.
 You do that by creating an secondary index using the desired sorting criteria as key parts.

 For instance, if you wanted to order user by their last name, you would have primary index and a secondary sorting index created like this: